lunqwe/ai-summarizer/README.md

    ```bash
    uvicorn main:app --reload
    ```

-   Replace `main` with the filename of your FastAPI application if different.

 4. **Access the API:**

    The FastAPI server will start locally.
 You can access the API endpoints using tools like `curl` or by navigating to `http://localhost:8000` in your browser.